Optimal convergence speed of Bergman metrics on symplectic manifolds: Introduction

 which sends $x\in X\backslash \textup{Bl}(\mH)$ to the hyperplane of sections vanishing at $x$.
 Note that $\mH_{p}$ is endowed with the induced $L^{2}$ Hermitian product (\ref{lus0.2}) so there is a well-defined Fubini-Study metric $g_{_{\rm FS}}$ on $\mathbb{P}(\mH^{\ast}_{p})$ with the associated form $\omega_{_{\rm FS}}$.

-The symplectic Kodaira embedding theorem \cite[Theorem\,3.6]{MM08a}, \cite[Theorem\,8.3.12]{MM07}, states that for large $p$ the Kodaira maps $\Phi_{p}: X\rightarrow \mathbb{P}(\mH^{\ast}_{p})$ are embeddings and the Bergman metrics converge to the symplectic form with speed rate $p^{-1}$.
+The symplectic Kodaira embedding theorem \cite[Theorem\,3.6]{MM08a}, \cite[Theorem\,8.3.12]{MM07}, states that for large $p$ the Kodaira maps $\Phi_{p}: X\rightarrow \mathbb{P}(\mH^{\ast}_{p})$ are embeddings and the Bergman forms converge to the symplectic form with speed rate $p^{-1}$.
 We note that in this case the near-diagonal expansion of the Bergman kernel is essential for the proof, in contrast to the the K\"ahler case, where the diagonal expansion already implies the result.
-Let us also observe that the results in \cite[Theorem\,3.6]{MM08a}, \cite[Theorem\,8.3.12]{MM07} are valid in a more general context, namely when $g^{TX}$ is an arbitrary $J$-invariant Riemannian metric.
+Let us also observe that \cite[Theorem\,3.6]{MM08a} and \cite[Theorem\,8.3.12]{MM07} are valid in a more general context, namely when $g^{TX}$ is an arbitrary $J$-invariant Riemannian metric.

-There exist in the literature another replacement of the notion of holomorphic section, e.\,g., \cite{BorU00,ShZe02}.
+There exists in the literature another replacement of the notion of holomorphic section, see e.\,g., \cite{BorU00,ShZe02}.
 It is based on a construction by Boutet de Monvel and Guillemin \cite{BouGou81} of a first-order pseudodifferential operator $D_b$ on the circle bundle of $L^*$.
 The associated Szeg\H{o} kernels are well defined modulo smooth operators on the associated circle bundle, even though $D_b$ is neither canonically defined nor unique.
 Indeed, Boutet de Monvel--Guillemin define the Szeg\H{o} kernels first, and construct the operator $D_b$ from the Szeg\H{o} kernels.
-Also for these spaces the Bergman metrics converge to the symplectic form with speed rate $p^{-1}$.
+For these spaces the Bergman forms converge to the symplectic form with speed rate $p^{-1}$, too.

 The main result of this paper is as follows. \begin{thm} Let $(X,\om)$ be a compact symplectic manifold and $(L,h^L)$ be a Hermitian line bundle endowed with a Hermitian connection $\nabla^{L}$ such that $\frac{\sqrt{-1}}{2\pi}R^{L}=\omega$ holds.
 Let $J$ be an almost complex structure on $TX$ such that $g^{TX}(\cdot, \cdot):=\om(\cdot, J\cdot)$ is a $J$-invariant Riemannian metric on $TX$.
 Then for any $\ell\in\N$, there exists $C_{\ell}>0$ such that